openstack-archive/development-proposals/user-stories/proposed/ha_vm.rst

 model.
 This requires high availability of such VMs.
 Even though VM volumes can be stored on a shared storage system, such as NFS or Ceph, to improve the availability, VM state on each hypervisor is not easily replicated to other hypervisors.
-Therefore, the system must be able to recover or rescue the VM from failure events, preferably in an automated and cost effective manner.
+Therefore, the system must be able to recover the VM from failure events, preferably in an automated and cost effective manner.

 Opportunity/Justification